(2019) Data-Driven Light & Sound Sculpture

 Plastic sheets, LEDs, speaker, gravitational waves data, custom software.

 Black Hole is a data-driven light and sound sculpture inspired by the geometry of a black hole.
 In the center of the sculpture, there is a speaker surrounded by luminous bent circular plastic sheets.
 Behind the speaker, there is a black cone with a white light at the end.
 The accretion disk, the event horizon and the singularity are the fundamental structural elements of this sculpture.

 Data from cosmic gravitational waves (from LIGO experiment) has been converted to sound and light for feeding the black hole’s speaker and illuminating the accretion disk.

 The sculpture is inspired by the philosophical aspect of Einstein’s general relativity theory and the black holes.
 The bending of space and time is reflected in the form of the sculpture.
-The terrifying boundaries of the event horizon, the point of no return, and the unbearable confinement of singularity is marked on the sculpture using an intangible medium, the light.
-Sound is translating the distant waves of cosmos, the gravitational waves, into our human detected domain, of giving us the opportunity to sense the presence of the black hole in our space.
+The terrifying boundaries of the event horizon, the point of no return, and the unbearable confinement of singularity are marked on the sculpture using an intangible medium, the light.
+Sound is translating the distant waves of cosmos, the gravitational waves, into our human detected domain, giving us the opportunity to sense the presence of the black hole in our space.

 • ΞΟΥΘ Festival, ARTENS – Athens, Greece (December 18, 2019)